 How to handle payment processing and billing for your practice operations

-By embracing automation, or outsourcing to billing companies, healthcare practices can achieve shorter revenue cycle times — and optimized operational efficiency.
+Automation lightens the administrative burden on front-office teams.
+By embracing automation or outsourcing to billing companies, healthcare practices can achieve shorter revenue cycle times and optimized operational efficiency.

 Implement payment processing automation

-• Enhanced accuracy with less effort: RPA takes away the most error-prone parts of billing, reducing claim denials and related costs.
+• Enhanced accuracy with less effort: RPA removes error-prone steps in billing, which reduces claim denials and related costs.

-• Improved efficiency at speed: Bots work at all hours, and many times faster than us, moving processes along at warp-speed.
+• Improved efficiency at speed: Bots work at all hours and move processes along quickly.

-• Increased productivity without more staff members: Your current staff can channel their skills into higher level tasks, and work more productively.
+• Increased productivity without more staff members: Your current team can focus on higher-level tasks and work more productively.

-• Precise data entry: With HL7 integration, providers, medical billing companies, and insurance companies can seamlessly exchange patient information, enhancing overall data accuracy.
+• Precise data entry: With HL7 integration, providers, medical billing companies, and insurance companies can seamlessly exchange patient information, which enhances overall data accuracy.

 Outsource medical billing to the experts

-A medical billing company can best ensure accurate billing processes and stay on top of trends in patient collections.
-Accuracy is critical — 50% of rejected or denied claims don’t get reworked, leading to revenue loss.
-Plus, they provide an array of services such as claims submissions, follow-up, appeals, and more.
+A medical billing company can best guarantee accurate billing processes and stay on top of trends in patient collections.
+Accuracy is critical, with over 50% of rejected or denied claims not reworked, leading to substantial revenue loss.
+Plus, these companies provide an array of services such as claims submissions, follow-up, appeals, and more.

-Many are leveraging medical billing automation — patient collections are made more efficient with technological advances from pre-programmed messaging to electronic payment options.
+Many are leveraging medical billing automation.
+These are patient collections that are made more efficient with technological advances, from pre-programmed messaging to electronic payment options.

 As the knowledge experts, medical billing companies have systems and workflows in place to optimize revenue collection and don't require you to train staff.
 The benefits of outsourcing medical billing are numerous, including:

-Hiring experienced personnel can help you navigate the complexity of coding standards, and provide the best care for your patients.
-Considering how important billing is to the financial health of your practice, paying a monthly fee in lieu of in-house billing hassles may be the right choice for your practice.
+Hiring experienced personnel can help you navigate the complexity of coding standards and provide the best care for your patients.
+Considering how important billing is to the financial health of your practice, paying a monthly fee instead of in-house billing hassles may be the right choice for your practice.

 Improve clean claims rates in medical billing

-Why do clean claims matter?
-Clean claims translate to increased net collections — which means more money for your medical practice.
+Clean claims translate to increased net collections, which means more money for your medical practice.
 To augment clean claim rates, it is essential to undertake a systematic, strategic approach that involves careful identification of problem areas, developing solutions, and maintaining diligence in billing processes.

-To improve clean claim rates in medical billing, providers should start by identifying the 1 or 2 claims categories that result in either the largest number of rejections or the largest dollar amount to your bottom line.
+To improve clean claim rates in medical billing, providers should start by identifying the one or two claims categories that result in either the largest number of rejections or the largest dollar amount to their bottom line.

 Once identified, delve into the root causes of these rejections.
 Establishing policies and procedures to curtail these rejections can significantly reduce their recurrence.
-Repeat this process, focusing on a different problematic category each time.
-Remember, this requires a concerted team effort — motivate your staff by setting “no-rejection” targets.
+Repeat this process and focus on a different problematic category each time.
+Remember, this requires a concerted team effort.
+Motivate your staff by setting "no-rejection" targets.

 More generally, practices should be sure to:

-By following these steps, providers can improve their First Pass Acceptance Rate (FPAR), prevent front-end rejections, reduce follow-up efforts, and eliminate labor-intensive filing of denials.
+Implementing these steps allows providers to improve their First Pass Acceptance Rate (FPAR), prevent front-end rejections, reduce follow-up efforts, and eliminate labor-intensive filing of denials.

 How the right software optimizes your practice operations

-In today’s challenging healthcare environment, healthcare practices need all the technological help they can get to drive efficiency and do more with less.
+Now, more than ever, healthcare practices need technology to drive efficiency and do more with less.
 Though national data suggests staffing shortages lessened late last year, workers are still leaving their positions at rates that far exceed those in the previous decade, according to Fitch Ratings

 • Online scheduling